ER-Harshita-15/AI_Desktop_assistant/Sophia-AI-Assistant/README.md

 - "Open Canva"

 #### Multimedia Search
-- "Play the video of the 99 names of Allah on YouTube"
+- "Play the video of the 12 names of Surya Dev on YouTube"

 #### Phone and Messaging
 - "Sophia, make a phone call to Harshita"